browserengineering/book/book/scheduling.md

 Note how every time a frame is scheduled, we set up a timer to schedule the next one.
 We can kick off the process when we start the browser.
-In the top-level loop, after running a task on the active tab the browser will need to raster-and-draw, in case that task was a rendering task:
+In the top-level loop, after running a task on the active tab the browser will need to raster and draw, in case that task was a rendering task:

 ``` {.python expected=False}
 def mainloop(browser):